+The severity of this disease cannot be overstated.
 The rapid spreading of coccidiosis in poultry is shocking.
 I was reeling from the voracity of this vicious killer.
 I was unprepared and so was the immune system of most of my young birds.

 My turkey poults seemed to be experiencing more issues than my Speckled Sussex chicks so I quickly separated them.
 I continued to keep a close watch on them but when I went out to do chores a couple of mornings later, I found a turkey poult dead.